 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Whether you are storing leftover wine or your brew, there are many methods out there for storing wine.
 Some of them work better than others, but mason jars will be the focus of this article.
 Determining how long you can store leftover wine in a mason jar varies.
-Mason jars are not a fool-proof method and I would not recommend them for every wine drinker.
+Mason jars are not a fool-proof method, and I would not recommend them for every wine drinker.

 Storing Wine in Mason Jars

-The oxidation process is what you want to avoid wine.
+The oxidation process is what you want to avoid in wine.
 Oxidation is the process that turns wine sour, and it occurs when the wine has been in constant contact with air.

-A 2009 study by Karbowiak and colleagues displayed how critical the cork is for preventing oxidation and once removed, how oxidation can slowly ruin the opened wine.
+A 2009 study by Karbowiak and colleagues displayed how critical the cork is for preventing oxidation and, once removed, how oxidation can slowly ruin the opened wine.

-Truth be told though; the general rule of thumb is to open a bottle with the intent of finishing it.
+Truth be told, though, the general rule of thumb is to open a bottle with the intent of finishing it.
 There are different tricks and trades to storing wine, old wives’ tales, and devices alike.
 A few of the most beneficial methods are:

 - Mason jars

 - Spoon in the top of the bottle